Tour type: Small Group

 Accommodation: 4-star, 5-star & boutique hotels

 Transport: AC minibus/coach

-Highlights: Istanbul Old City, Cappadocia underground churches & fairy chimneys, Kaymakli underground city, Sultanhani Caravansary, Pamukkale calcium travertines, ancient Greek & Roman ruins at Ephesus & Hieropolis, Bursa silk bazaar
+Highlights: Istanbul Old City, Cappadocia underground cities fairy chimneys, Sultanhani Caravansary, Pamukkale calcium travertines, ancient Greek & Roman ruins at Ephesus & Hieropolis, Acropolis of Pergamum, Troy, Gallipoli battlefield sites

 You will also visit temples and churches, ancient cities and important mausoleums.
 Journey down the ancient Silk Road, see the ethereal formations of Cappadocia, and explore the unique cascades of Pamukkale.